 Are All Formats of Fantasy Football Legal?

 Some formats of fantasy football are riskier than others.
-These include league set ups that rely on a higher degree of chance.
-For example, if points are awarded to players based on the final scores of any real world games, they pose more murky legal questions than games that have points awarded solely on player stats.
+These include league setups that rely on a higher degree of chance.
+For example, if points are awarded to players based on the final scores of any real-world games, they pose murkier legal questions than games that have points awarded solely on player stats.
 Talk to an experienced attorney to be on the safe side when it comes to the legality of your league.